 When people aren’t trying to set world records, companies use the anechoic chamber to test their products and NASA has even sent their astronauts to help them adapt to the silence of outer space.
 The biggest issue with staying in this room for so long is that you begin losing orientation, as you don’t have any perceptual cues for balance and maneuverability, which means that a chair is necessary.

-- Active Noise Cancellation blocks outside noise, so you can immerse yourself in music
+• FOCUS ON WHAT’S PLAYING — Active Noise Cancellation blocks outside noise so you can immerse yourself in music.

-- Transparency mode for hearing and interacting with the world around you
+• HEAR THE WORLD AROUND YOU — Transparency mode lets you hear and interact with the world around you.

 We challenge people to sit in the chamber in the dark – one person stayed in there for 45 minutes.
 When it’s quiet, ears will adapt.
 The quieter the room, the more things you hear.
 You’ll hear your heart beating, sometimes you can hear your lungs, hear your stomach gurgling loudly,” said Steven Orfield, Orfield Laboratories founder.